 How do you get to that figure?
-While there are certainly hidden costs in staff turnover, the hard costs are in lost productivity, interviewing, training and recruiting (let alone overworked staff or lost knowledge).
+While there are certainly hidden costs in employee turnover, the hard costs are in lost productivity, interviewing, training and recruiting (let alone overworked staff or lost knowledge).

 With your remaining staff now put under pressure managing a greater workload, they become disengaged and productivity slumps.
 The longer they are in this state, the longer it takes to regain their goodwill and the more likely they are to end up resenting any changes in the future (even if you think they’re positive).

-Losing an staff also means you’ve lost knowledge in your company.
+Losing an employee also means you’ve lost knowledge in your company.
 Lost knowledge can be specific to industry, work history, company history, customer history or a variety of other key pieces of information (even just passwords!).

 Customers can also become dissatisfied (if they’ve had a regular point of contact) and you may have to either build up goodwill again or you’ll lose them.